kbaseattic/roadmap/Proposed product descriptions/Narrative update to Jupyter.md

 The Narrative Interface is currently backed by IPython v.1.2.1.
 This update will result in a release of the Narrative that will be backed by Jupyter Notebook v.4.1.0.
 This will result in:
   * Increased stability and security of the server.
   * Adoption of countless changes that have happened in the IPython/Jupyter notebook community in the past few years.
-  * Improved ability for users to use Jupyter code cells to access KBase functionality, and also create their own using commonly available libraries (e.g. Plot.ly, matplotlib, pandas, numpy, R, etc.).
+  * Improved ability for users to use Jupyter code cells to access KBase functionality, and also use commonly available libraries (e.g. Plot.ly, matplotlib, pandas, numpy, R, etc.).

 This product will also include a tighter coupling between the Narrative Interface and other aspects of the KBase user interface.
 This includes a clear integration with a host of interactive display widgets for interacting with data objects in the Narrative, and tools for third party developers to build their own widgets in the KBase SDK.